sadrasabouri/sadrasabouri.github.io/_pages/about.md

 </div></details>

 ### News

+Aug 2025: Our paper titled "[Exploring the Challenges and Opportunities of AI-assisted Codebase Generation](https://arxiv.org/pdf/2508.07966)" got accepted into IEEE Symposium on Visual Languages and Human-Centric Computing 2025.
+In this paper we investigated how software developers interact with the current "vibe-coding" framework such as GitHub Copilot and Cursos AI.
+I will present this work at VLHCC in Raleigh, NC, Oct 7th-10th.

 Mar 2025: Python Software Foundation (PSF) granted our work, [Nava library](https://github.com/openscilab/nava), for adding new OS-based sound engines, and integrating into notebooks.